New Zealand Diploma in Engineering (Electrical) (Level 6)

 What you need to know first

-NCEA Level 2 with passes in English/Te Reo Māori or equivalent education achievement
+NCEA Level 2 with passes in English/Te Reo Māori or education achievement

-Minimum total of 48 credits at Level 2 in four subjects, including at least 12 credits in mathematics (preferably algebra, calculus or trigonometry)
+A minimum total of 48 credits at Level 2 in four subjects including at least 12 credits in mathematics (preferably achievement standards in algebra, calculus or trigonometry)

-Equivalent credits from trades training and/or relevant skills and experience
+Equivalent credits from appropriate trades training and/or demonstrated skills and experience

 Industry icon